eppixx/buoy/README.md

 ![Screenshot showing the dashboard view](data/screenshots/dashboard_light.png)
 ![Screenshot showing the playlists view](data/screenshots/playlists_dark.png)

+## Requirements

+You need access to a subsonic server.
+The recommended option is [Navidrome](https://www.navidrome.org/).
+If you don't have access, you may install it locally.

 ## First Setup

 Install the needed dependencies (assuming rust is already installed)